fairinternal/composable-llm/README.md

 ## TODOS

 TODO NOW:
-- [ ] Write scripts to launch runs on the cluster
+- [ ] Write some code to read the results from some grid run.
-    - Start with a grid on the batch_size: we only need to have id for experiments
-    - Continue with a grid on the number of data: we need to have id for the data mix
-    - Finish with code to do some curriculum learning, i.e., change the data mix as training goes by.

-Implementation going on - Vivien debug:
-    Use fire instead of argparse for the grid_run.
+    - Maybe change the config.json name from one run to the other

-- [ ] Explore first results
+- [ ] Explore some basic baseline:
-    - Look at the attention maps: find some example where the attention maps are peaky.

-- [ ] Think of the right ablation study to do.

-TODO for Alice or Wes:
-- [ ] Implement a baseline without CoT.
+    - Without cot
+    - With only one layer
-- [ ] Implement a baseline with only one layer.
+- [ ] Explore data mix and skill transfert
+- [ ] Explore the effect of sequence length and embedding dimension on the pattern we learn, how fast we learn, and the final accuracy.

 Longer term implementation TODO:
 - Put the token meaning somewhere (like in the config file), or in a tokenization folder, so to easily modify it without having to come back to every lines of code that uses specific values.